Jbleezy/BO1-Reimagined/README.md

 * Removed bloodsplat on D-pad
 * Fixed attachments on D-pad being highlighted incorrectly
 * Sidequest completion time displayed on top center of the HUD
-* Score highlights now only show one positive highlight and one negative highlight per person at a time
+* Score highlights now only show one positive highlight and one negative highlight per player at a time
 * Negative highlight score HUD color is now slightly brighter
 * Yellow insta kill shows on HUD during insta kill rounds

 ## Settings
 * Removed popup menu when changing graphic content to unrestricted
-* Option to change FOV (65-90 in intervals of 5)
+* Option to change FOV (65-120 in intervals of 5)
 * Option to show FPS on HUD
 * Option to disable character dialog (host only)
 * Option to enable/disable Mule Kick on Verruckt through Shangri-La (host only, always disabled on Nacht, always enabled on Moon)